 The A-G Course Management Portal

-All new course submissions and course list updates to an “a-g” course list are submitted using this system.
+All new course submissions and updates to “a-g” course lists are submitted using this system.

 No changes to your “a-g” course list?